lordofdeceit/devkits-redisigned/README.md

  #kits used include;

-   * #Arduino uno with ESP8266 module and couple of sensors (currently censors not public)
+   * #Arduino uno with ESP8266 module and couple of sensors (currently censors code not public)

    * #ATMEL SAMD 21 Explained pro with WINC 1500 module and some sp module